Mechanical Turk: Legacy

 The Turk's popularity and mystery inspired a number of inventions and imitations.
 The first appeared while Mälzel was in Baltimore.
 Created by two brothers named Walker, the "American Chess Player" made its debut in May 1827 in New York.
-Mälzel viewed the machine and attempted to buy it, but his offer of a 15-game match between the two machines for a stake of $3,000 was declined, as was his offer to buy the machine; and the American Chess Player toured for a number of years, never receiving the fame that Mälzel's machine did and eventually falling into obscurity.
+Mälzel viewed the machine and attempted to buy it, but his offer of a 15-game match between the two machines for a stake of $3,000 was declined, as was his offer to buy the machine.
+The American Chess Player toured for a number of years but never received the fame that Mälzel's machine did and eventually fell into obscurity.
 Others included Ajeeb, or "The Egyptian", an American imitation built by Charles Hopper that President Grover Cleveland played in 1885; and Mephisto, advertised as the "most famous" machine, of which little is known.